-3.3 In a vacancy or suspended incumbency where no cleric-in-charge has been appointed, the chairman shall be the Area Dean or his or her nominee.
-Where the office of Area Dean is vacant, the chairman shall be the Archdeacon or his or her nominee.
+3.3 In a vacancy or suspended incumbency where no cleric-in-charge has been appointed, the chair shall be the Area Dean or his or her nominee.
+Where the office of Area Dean is vacant, the chair shall be the Archdeacon or his or her nominee.

-3.5 In any other circumstances, the chairman shall be chosen by the Meeting.
+3.5 In any other circumstances, the chair shall be chosen by the Meeting.

-3.6 The chairman shall have a casting vote, save that when the chairman is a cleric this provision shall not apply to the election of lay persons.
+3.6 The chair shall have a casting vote, save that when the chair is a cleric this provision shall not apply to the election of lay persons.